 Further, Schmidt has noted that the terms are used interchangeably, pointing to Google’s Google Photos and Google Translate products as examples of AI in play.

 “We think of it as a human like experience and intelligence but what really happened is that machine has learned from patterns,” he said.

 The evolution of artificial intelligence

-The evolution of AI is progressing at rapid speed as demonstrated by NVIDIA who unveiled a new technique that let robots to work with humans.
-The technique was created using a deep learning based system which the company’s research team claimed it to be a first of its kind.
+The evolution of AI is moving at a rapid speed, as shown by NVIDIA, which has unveiled a technique that allows robots to work with humans.
+It was created using a deep learning-based system that the company’s research team claims is the first of its kind.

 Outlook for artificial intelligence

 According to a Grand View Research report, the global AI market is projected to reach US$733.7 billion by 2027, growing at a compound annual growth rate of 42.2 percent between now and then.

 The report states that North America will largely dominate the space due to high government AI investment, leading players and a strong technical base.

 In terms of the fastest-growing market, the report states that the Asia Pacific region is at the top of the list thanks to improvements in information storage capacity, high computing power and parallel processing.
 The report indicates that those three areas have been a part of why AI has been implemented so rapidly in industries such as automotive and healthcare.